-Timeliness: Data for the 2016 birth cohort is the first congenital anomalies data to be reported by the AIHW since 2008.
-This is the most recent data available across all reporting jurisdictions.
+Data for the 2017 birth cohort is the most recent data available across all reporting jurisdictions.
 The NCADC are sourced from various state and territory data collections and there are different processes involved in each jurisdiction to collect, compile, link and validate data from multiple sources.
 Some congenital anomalies collections have long notification periods (for example up to 5 or 6 years of age), so data for a particular birth cohort may take years to finalise.
-Jurisdictions have noted the following issues in the supply of congenital anomalies data: 1.
-Complexity of case ascertainment and data linkage processes Cases are difficult to accurately ascertain due to their low prevalence rates.
+Jurisdictions have noted the following issues in the supply of congenital anomalies data:

+1. Complexity of case ascertainment and data linkage processes

+Cases are difficult to accurately ascertain due to their low prevalence rates.
 Jurisdictions have different methods of case ascertainment and rely on multiple data sources to identify cases of anomalies.
 There may be timeliness issues due to delays in the receipt of data from these different sources and a need to follow up sources for case ascertainment.
 Linkage with other data collections takes time and is resource intensive but improves case ascertainment.

-2. Notification period Timeliness and availability of data is also dependent on the notification period used.
+2. Notification period

+Timeliness and availability of data is also dependent on the notification period used.
 For some congenital anomaly collections (for example in those that collect data until 6 years of age), the birth cohort data are incomplete for the first few years.

-Data for the 2016 birth cohort were requested by AIHW in a staggered approach as jurisdictions advised they required a long lead time to provide congenital anomaly data.
-Data for 2016 was not available for the Northern Territory and was not supplied by Western Australia in time for reporting.
-For other jurisdictions, data requests were sent between November 2019 and March 2020.
-Final submissions were received from reporting jurisdictions by March 2021.
-The AIHW is proposing to collect and publish data from jurisdictions on an annual basis.
-The first report based on 2016 birth cohort data was released on the 1 April 2022, see Congenital anomalies 2016 .
+The AlHW aims to collect and publish data from jurisdictions on an annual basis.
+The first web report based on 2016 birth cohort data was released 1 April 2022.
+An update using 2017 birth cohort data was released 29 June 2023, see Congenital anomalies in Australia.

 The AIHW will continue to work with jurisdictional data custodians and the NCAAG to develop strategies to improve the timeliness of the annual collection and reporting of data for the NCADC.

+Timeliness:

+Accessibility:

-Accessibility: Congenital anomalies 2016 is available for viewing on the AIHW website and is the first national report based on data from the NCADC.
+Congenital anomalies in Australia is available for viewing on the AlHW website and is the second national report based on data from the NCADC.
 It is a web report with interactive data visualizations, data tables and technical notes.
 Information about the various jurisdictional congenital anomaly collections and reporting is also available in this report.

-Requests for unpublished data can be made by contacting the AIHW on (02) 6244 1000, by email to info@aihw.gov.au or through the AIHW's custom Data on request service.
+Requests for unpublished data can be made by contacting the AlHW on (02) 6244 1000, by email to info@aihw.gov.au or through the AlHW's custom Data on request service.
 Requests that take longer than half an hour to compile are charged for on a cost-recovery basis.
+Requests for access to unpublished data may require additional approval from jurisdictional data custodians or the AlHW Ethics Committee.

+Interpretability:

-Requests for access to unpublished data may require additional approval from jurisdictional data custodians or the AIHW Ethics Committee.
-Interpretability: All statistical methods and concepts applied to the NCADC can be found in the 'Technical notes' in the web report Congenital anomalies 2016 .
+All statistical methods and concepts applied to the NCADC can be found in the 'Technical notes' in the web report Congenital anomalies in Australia.
 Every effort has been made to collect and report congenital anomalies data consistently, by using common data specifications and reporting using a similar notification period across jurisdictions.
 However, there are differences in the scope and methodologies used to collect congenital anomalies data across jurisdictions and the NCADC reflects these differences.
 This may impact national counts and comparability between jurisdictions.
 See the 'Technical notes' for more information about jurisdictional data sources and AlHW processes to integrate and harmonize the data for reporting.

+Relevance: